yzabeli/LatidosMiados_mobile/README.md

 <h2 id="colab">🤝 Collaborators</h2>

-Special thank you for all people that contributed for this project.
+Special thanks for all people that contributed for this project.

 <table>
   <tr>